David Fisman

 David N. Fisman is a University of Toronto professor in the area of epidemiology at the Dalla Lana School of Public Health.
-He also works as an infectious disease specialist and consultant at the University Health Network.
+He also works as an infectious disease specialist and was a consultant at the University Health Network.

 Education

 Fisman completed his M.D. at University of Western Ontario and a Masters of Public Health at Harvard School of Public Health.
 Fisman did internal medicine residency training at McGill University in Montreal, Canada and Brown University.
 He did further training at Beth Israel Deaconess Medical Center and Harvard School of Public Health.
 At the latter he received a Masters in Public Health.

 Career

 Fisman is a partner at the National Collaborating Centre for Infectious Diseases (NCCID).
 He is a member of the Ontario Medical Association (OMA) Speaker's Bureau, through which he offers presentations on emerging infectious diseases, the connection between climate change and infectious diseases, epidemiology of COVID-19, and mathematical modelling of infectious disease.
 He has participated in presentations and publications for the Institute on Science for Global Policy, including on the topic of infectious disease economics.

 Fisman formerly worked at the Child Health Evaluative Sciences wing of the Research Institute of the Hospital for Sick Children, where he published research on the seasonality of infectious diseases supported by the United States National Institute of Allergy and Infectious Diseases (NIAID).
-He is employed by the University of Toronto at the Dalla Lana School of Public Health as well as the newly-established Institute for Pandemics.
+He is employed by the University of Toronto at the Dalla Lana School of Public Health as well as the newly established Institute for Pandemics.

 Additionally, he has acted as a consultant for JPMorgan Chase, Farallon Capital, the Canada Pension Plan, and WE Charity.